tijko/QuikQl/README.md

 ##Usage

 To use QuikQl, you create a sqlite3 session by passing in the path to your database you want to work with:

     from quikql import Quikql as ql

     session = ql('/path/to/your/database.db')

-To create a table:
+To create a table, call your QuikQl objects `create_table` method, passing in a string for the name of your table as the first argument and any number of kwargs with a valid sqlite3 type string as the value:

     session.create_table('Employees', name='TEXT', id='INTEGER')

-To insert a row:
+To insert a row, call your QuikQl objects `insert_row` method, passing in: the name of the table as your first argument, then a `list` or `tuple` with the columns you want to insert into followed by a `list` or `tuple` of those values.

     session.insert_row('Employees', ['name', 'id'], ['Bob', '123'])